Junil8/2DFMP/Server/README.md

 ## Socket Service

+The socket service is build using [Socket.io](https://www.npmjs.com/package/socket.io) and uses [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) to validate the user.
 Socket connection require a JSON Web Token to be send via. a handshake.
-This token is used to validate the user.

 | Event | JSON | Description |
 |:-----:| ---- | ----------- |